I’m allowing myself one more indulgent post at the end of the year – last one this year, I promise 😉

 Hoping to inspire a touch of wanderlust, here’s a little photo journey of 2013.

-January: Britain, South Africa, Denmark
+January: England, South Africa, Denmark

 2013 began with a quick stop in London, one of my favourite cities, then to Cape Town for coffee.
 You see, every so often I meet my friend since primary school, Ingrid, for coffee.
 When I contacted her in January, she was in Cape Town, so why not meet for coffee there?
 Why not indeed.
 Six unplanned days in Cape Town was a welcome break from wintry Oslo.

 February: Denmark, USA, Mexico, Belize, Honduras

 As February came around, I woke up in wonderful Copenhagen.
 Next on the agenda was a family holiday in the USA and the Caribbean.
 My first ever journey abroad when I was 11 years old, was to New Orleans; I’ve been meaning to take the girls for years.
 New Orleans CVB hosted us for our four-day-stay in the Crescent City; they organised a fabulous hotel, yummy Cajun fare and lots of fun things for us to do.

 We continued our holiday with a short stop in Mexico, then onwards to Belize.
 The girls have become quite adroit at zip lining, and jump on every opportunity.
 Me, not so much.
 While they were off hopping between the trees in the jungle, I had a look at the Mayan pyramids at Altun Ha.
 Also quite enjoyed hanging around in Belize City, watching people.
 As for the fabulous reef, no diving this time; all our Belizean adventures was above the waterline.
 The end of February saw us on Roatan Island, getting acquainted with the local fauna and otherwise just hanging about.